blapid/blapid.github.io/_drafts/2017-10-19-llcpp-a-quest-to-faster-logging-part-1.markdown

 ---
-title:  "LLCPP - A quest to faster C++ logging (Part 1)"
+title:  "llcpp - A quest to faster C++ logging (Part 1 - Current Options)"
-date:   2017-10-19 12:56:15 +0300
+date:   2017-10-22 12:56:15 +0300
 categories: cpp
 ---

-_This is the first part of the series of post on LLCPP, to put things in perspective, make sure you read the [intro post]._
+_This is the first part of the series of post on llcpp, to put things in perspective, make sure you read the [intro post]._

 # Logging, what is it good for?
 Absolutely...
 Nothing?
 Nah, it's really useful, right?
 Chances are you started logging when you wrote one of your first computer programs and it failed miserably.
 You've worked on that piece of code for a while, going line by line to make sure they make sense.
 Heck, you might've (unknowingly) had your first [duck debug][duck-debug] moments trying to fix it.
 And then you had an epiphany: "lets use that Hello World! thing to see whats going on!".
 I vaguely remember mine, and it probably looked something like this: